Here in Ontario, we’re in the early days of a provincial election and the three political parties are on the campaign trail.

 When a company or political party chooses to buy the cheapest, lowest common denominator, meaningless photography, it shows that they have nothing but disregard for their public.

-Imagine what would have happened if the NDP put its money where its mouth is and used Ontario photographers to take pictures of Ontario people in Ontario locations and thereby produced authentic, meaningful Ontario stories.
+Imagine what would have happened if the NDP had put its money where its mouth is and used Ontario photographers to take pictures of Ontario people in Ontario locations.
+They would have produced authentic, meaningful Ontario stories.

 But instead of producing an interesting, information-filled, relevant and up-to-date policy book, the NDP decided it wasn’t worth their or the voters’ time.